warna720/NeuralNetwork/README.md

 # NeuralNetwork
-Simple Threaded NeuralNetwork with support for several hidden layers.
+A simple threaded Neural Network with support for several hidden layers.

 Tested on the MNIST database with a best result of 97.02 rate.